 - Workforce development planning with local industry and community stakeholders, supported by local labour market information, to determine skills needs/future skills requirements and/or prevent skills shortages in growth sectors.

 Current and Ongoing Projects

-The LEPC will be hosting an Indigenous Cultural Awareness Training program in Thunder Bay for social service sector organizations.
-The program is an ongoing cycle of learning that will provide an opportunity for organizations to contribute to the development of necessary skills, knowledge, attitudes and values to support the development of meaningful and informed relations with the Indigenous community.
-The training program will be provided over the course of three (3) days in February 2019.
+The LEPC hosted an Indigenous Cultural Awareness Training program in Thunder Bay for social service sector organizations.
+The program provided an opportunity for organizations to contribute to the development of necessary skills, knowledge, attitudes and values to support the development of meaningful and informed relations with the Indigenous community.
+The training program was delivered over the course of two sessions in March 2019.